 Pigs are also often intensively farmed, which can mean being locked inside tiny farrowing crates for weeks on end.
 Cows on dairy farms are impregnated again and again to keep their milk flowing, while sheep are likely to be surgically impregnated to ensure high conception rates.
 All mothers on farms have their young taken from them, and all animals – including those reared under free-range or organic systems – end their days at a slaughterhouse.

-Research is increasingly showing the link between what we eat and damage to our planet.
+Research is increasingly showing the link between what we eat and the damage to our planet.
 Animal farming is a leading emitter of climate-changing gases.
 It provides us with just 18 per cent of our calories and yet is responsible for 60 per cent of agriculture’s greenhouse gas emissions.
 Oxford University research shows that plant foods – including nuts and soya – have a far less damaging impact than animal foods.

 The lead researcher concluded that becoming vegan was ‘the single biggest thing’ a typical consumer could do to help protect the planet.